Pomalidomide (By mouth)

 Warnings While Using This Medicine:

 - Women: Pregnancy tests are required before and during therapy.
 Use 2 forms of birth control together.
 Begin using birth control 4 weeks before you start therapy.
-Continue during therapy, even if the dose is stopped for a short time, and for at least 4 weeks after your last dose.
+Continue during therapy, even if the medicine is stopped for a short time, and for at least 4 weeks after your last dose.
 Talk to your doctor about the most effective forms of birth control for you and your partner.

 - Men: You must protect your female partner from getting pregnant.
 Use a condom every time you have sex, even if you had a vasectomy.
-You must use a condom during therapy, even if the dose is stopped for a short time, and for up to 28 days after your last dose.
+You must use a condom during therapy, even if the medicine is stopped for a short time, and for up to 28 days after your last dose.
 Do not donate sperm while you are being treated with this medicine.

 - Do not donate blood during therapy and for at least 1 month after your last dose.